Project Description

 “Dan Huston is doing important work that is grounded in both personal experience and careful research in a field that is growing in importance.
 As the practice of mindfulness extends into the field of education it is important that the integration be done by informed, skilled practitioners.
 Dan’s book promises to play a critical role in this process, helping to ensure that mindfulness is used by teachers in a way that is consistent with a practice that is ancient and also contemporary, supported by a growing number of research studies on its effects on health and well-being.
 If used wisely, mindfulness has the potential to transform schools by transforming students’ lives—helping them to become more self-aware, less stressed, and more engaged in their education.
 Communicating Mindfully can play a vital role in making that happen.”

-Melissa Blacker, MA, Director, Oasis Professional Education and Innovation Associate Director, Stress Reduction Program Center for Mindfulness in Medicine, Health Care, and Society University of Massachusetts Medical School
+Melissa Blacker, MA, Director Oasis Professional Education and Innovation Associate Director, Stress Reduction Program Center for Mindfulness in Medicine, Health Care, and Society University of Massachusetts Medical School

-Browse Related Titles
+Browse Related Products

 Communication, Organization, Adaptation cover